Theme, Overview, Timeline & General Rules Theme: There is a Time and a Place for Everything

 Or, if you wish, you may apply for an extension.
 But there is a catch: one-half point will be deducted for each day you are late.
 The key here is COMMUNICATION, the more you let us know about the situation, the easier it will be on all of us.
 We’re not going to penalize you if you’re piece is late because you’re devastated by the fact that your cousin suddenly eloped with the person you’re dating, but we have to know about it in order to excuse you!

 Also, this year, there may be special bonuses for those who get their stuff in early!

 6. All fics and art must be rated.
-Ratings in the community will go from “G” (or “All Ages”) to “NC-17” (or “18+”.
+Ratings in the community will go from “G” (or “All Ages”) to “NC-17” (or “18+” (Ratings Guide can be found here).
 Obviously, this community will contain fictional works involving same-sex relationships between fictional characters.
 If you are bothered by that concept please do not enter.
 While there are no official rules against (properly labeled) adult themes and material, please be aware that this is a game open to everyone and the more general the access, the more votes you will get.
 Due to certain LJ and DW posting requirements, choosing to write NC-17 could theoretically decrease readership.
 The same is true for non-consensual sex and other controversial themes.
 Again, this is an issue between you and your muse, but there are things to keep in mind.